 Physicians, CNMs, PAs, NPs and other healthcare professionals interested in OB/GYN and contraception.

 Educational Needs Addressed

 Birth control pills are one of the most common methods of contraception.
-There are hundreds of pills available on the market.
-So how do you choose which pill to prescribe?
+There are many brands of pills on the market – how do you choose which pill to prescribe?
 How do you adjust the regimen when patients experience side effects?
 In this webinar, we will review the different types of birth control pills available focusing on the estrogen and progestin components and dosing, review strategies for selecting a pill, discuss common side effects and review how to adjust the pill regimen accordingly.

 Participants at the conclusion of this webinar will be able to:

 - Understand the differences between various formulations of birth control pills

 - Gain a strategy for selecting a pill, centering patient needs